 - How do you make sure your guests start off their new year with a sweet “apple & honey taste”?

 Smartass Answer: “Well, you could serve apples & honey 😏”

-You obviously want to do better than that…
+You obviously want, could and WILL do better than that… I guarantee it!

 Great!
 Let’s get to it then!